-The National Trust owns and manages thousands of acres of land to the north and west of Coldharbour, including the sites of the cricket pitch, the memorial ground, Leith Hill Place and Leith Hill Tower.
+The National Trust owns and manages thousands of acres around Coldharbour, including the sites of the Memorial Ground, village pond and Coldharbour Common, cricket pitch, Leith Hill Tower and Leith Hill Place.
 There are rangers for Leith Hill, Holmwood Common, Ranmore and Westcott, contact details below.